Hualizhouster/hualizhouster.github.io/_posts/2019-01-31-IOInPython.md

-## Python provides an inbuilt function for creating, writing and reading files.
+**Python** provides an inbuilt function for creating, writing and reading files.
+In this post we first introduce the various mode of reading, writing and appending, then will give some examples on how to write to text files or database aa outputs.

+- File Access Modes

+Access modes refers to how the file will be used once its opened.
+These modes also define the location of the File Handle in the file.
+File handle is like a cursor, which defines from where the data has to be read or written in the file.
+There are 6 access modes in python:

 | Mode | Function | Description |